sourcegraph/about/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

 At Sourcegraph, we’re all-remote.
 That means we write a lot—in emails, Google Docs, Github, and Slack.
 We work hard to cultivate a written-first culture.

-And that works beautifully for me—because, you see, I have a hearing problem.
+And that works beautifully for me.
+Because, you see, I have a hearing problem.
 Or as I like to say, I’m deaf as a post.

 While I can hear sound, [I can’t turn that sound into words](https://quinnkeast.com/readme#errata), and rely on lip reading for day-to-day conversations.